Sharky90/100-days-of-code/r1-log.md

 Will add two more complicated views for joining a group and leaving a group.
 Cant wait to get this project working !
 Need to recover! 🛌💤
 #100DaysOfCode

+// Day 100 January 24.
+Friday //

+I've connected the views created in Groups to some urls and also registered the Groups models in the admin.py file.
+I hope to finish this clone project soon after the R1 of 100days of code finishes... 🙂🤞
+#100DaysOfCode